-SSH authentication with Azure Active Directory
+SSH authentication with Microsoft Entra ID

 Secure Shell (SSH) is a network protocol that provides encryption for operating network services securely over an unsecured network.
 It's commonly used in systems like Unix and Linux.
 SSH replaces the Telnet protocol, which doesn't provide encryption in an unsecured network.

-Azure Active Directory (Azure AD) provides a virtual machine (VM) extension for Linux-based systems that run on Azure.
+Microsoft Entra ID provides a virtual machine (VM) extension for Linux-based systems that run on Azure.
 It also provides a client extension that integrates with the Azure CLI and the OpenSSH client.

 You can use SSH authentication with Active Directory when you're:

 Working with Linux-based VMs that require remote command-line sign-in.